 Micronutrients are the nutrients that you require in small quantities to ensure that your body can use the energy provided by the macros.

 If macros are the source of energy, micros are the key that unlocks them.
 Therefore micros cannot be separated from the macronutrients.

 The best way to meet both macro and micro requirements is to consume a vast variety of foods.
 A good rule is to “eat a rainbow” which means your plate should have as many (natural) colours as possible on it.
-When you’re worrying about what are macros in diet terms, if you can build a plate with purple cabbage, red or yellow peppers, oranges, blueberries, leafy greens, you’re getting enough nutrients.
+When you’re worrying about what are macros in diet terms, if you can build a plate with purple cabbage, red or yellow peppers, oranges, blueberries, and leafy greens, you’re getting enough nutrients.